kaboehla/FruitShop/README.md

 # FruitShop
-testing:learn AngularJs by building a Shop-System
+learning AngularJs basics by building a Shop-System try and error ;)